mhughson/mbh-A53-witchnwiz/README.md

 # Things of Note

 1. The Root directory is almost entirely the compiler for the game (CC65 toolchain).
 The game itself can be found in the "game" sub-directory.
-2. Compiling the project happens in compile_master.bat.
+2. Compiling the project happens in [compile_master.bat](game/compile_master.bat).
-3. CHR data is split arcross multiple banks (chrrom_bank0.chr, chrrom_bank1.chr, ...).
+3. CHR data is split arcross multiple banks ([chrrom_bank0.chr](game/chrrom_bank0.chr), chrrom_bank1.chr, ...).
-4. You can add addtional banks of CHR in compile_master.bat.
+4. You can add addtional banks of CHR in [compile_master.bat](game/compile_master.bat).
+5. Code is also spread across multiple banks named [game/PRG0.c](PRG0.c), PRG1.c, ...
+6. [game/main.c](main.c) is the fixed bank.
+7. Bank layout from the MMC1 version of the game to the Action53 version changed, and to make things simple I just redefine what each bank number actually maps to here: https://github.com/mhughson/mbh-A53-witchnwiz/blob/master/game/main.h#L171